lumaiere/lumaiere/blog/first-react-app.md

 export default App;
 ```

-Run `npm start` to preview your masterpiece in the browser.
+Run `npm run dev` to preview your masterpiece in the browser.
 If it works, great—you’re halfway to fame.

 ## Step 3: Prepare Your App for Production
 Time to build your app so it’s production-ready: